vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_06_implement_event_support_asc.md

 <summary>hint</summary>
 <br/>

-1. In the Git Bash window, in your local application repository, use your favorite text editor to open the **pom.xml** file of the **spring-petclinic-customers-service** microservice, add to it another dependency element within the `<!-- Spring Cloud -->` section of the `<dependencies> element, and save the change:
+1. In the Git Bash window, in your local application repository, use your favorite text editor to open the **pom.xml** file of the **spring-petclinic-customers-service** microservice, add to it another dependency element within the `<!-- Spring Apps -->` section of the `<dependencies> element, and save the change:

    ```xml
            <dependency>